 Della discovered ASD in 2017, joining Grow Your Own to garden at her new house.
 She attended and volunteered for two seasons, then did a year as the Ag Ed VISTA.
 In 2020, she was hired on as ASD’s first Grant Writer and has since helped raise over $25 million for ASD programs and campus.
 In that time, she raised her only son into adulthood, sending him into the world with a deep love of gardening.

-In 2023, Elizabeth became an integral part of ASD as the Accounting Assistant.
+In 2023, Elizabeth became an integral part of ASD and is now the Groundwork Kitchen Trailer Manager and Cohort Supervisor.
 She’s dedicated to providing efficient assistance to vendors and customers.
-Her responsibilities include, but aren’t limited to, invoicing, tracking payments, and processing paperwork.
 Contributing to the community has always been inspiring to her, and being a part of the positive impact ASD delivers is her passion.

 Before joining ASD, Robin was the sole proprietor of MoonBranch Botanicals, a producer of native medicinal plant materials along with other non-timber forest products in the small community of Yellow Creek in far western North Carolina.
 His company supplied the natural products and botanical medicines industry with high-quality native raw bulk botanicals produced in their natural habitats.